iposton/angular-material-dynamic-list/readme.md

 ####Customize the twitter button to pull in selected data.

 * I created a twitter directive that would use Angular's $watch expression to see if the share button text had changed depending on which item in my data is selected.
-It the tweet changes the directive has to remove the old share button and create a new one.
+If the tweet changes the directive has to remove the old share button and create a new one.

 ```html